onlyskin/java-httpserver/README.md

 and edit the user-defined variables in the browser UI to match the start command for this server \(`java -jar ABSOLUTE_PATH_TO_COMPILED_JAR.jar`\), and the absolute path to the cloned cob_spec repo.

+Note that when the cob_spec test suite is run, the files `public/form` and `public/method_options` will be created.
+This is because the suite specifies successful `POST` requests to these two routes and the server treats a `POST` request as a file creating operation.
+The server will also create a file at `public/logs` if it does not already exist which allows `GET` requests.